Effun-141/Effun-141.github.io/_posts/2024-03-18-Research on Visual SLAM Algorithms for Mobile Robots in Complex Dynamic Environments.md

 ## Conclusion

-1. Localization: Experimental results on the TUM and Bonn datasets show that the proposed system achieves top or second positioning accuracy compared to most mainstream dynamic SLAM algorithms.
-Localization accuracy improves by over 90% compared to ORB-SLAM2 on the TUM dataset, with a minimum ATE of only 0.0072m.
-The system also demonstrates up to a 70% improvement in accuracy compared to methods relying solely on semantic information.
+1. Localization: Experimental results on TUM and Bonn datasets show top or second accuracy compared to most mainstream dynamic SLAM algorithms.
+Over 90% improvement in localization accuracy on TUM dataset versus ORB-SLAM2, with minimum ATE of 0.0072m.
+Accuracy improved up to 70% compared to semantic-only methods.
 2. Map creation: The proposed system is capable of constructing high-quality static dense point cloud maps in dynamic environments.

 ## Outcomes